import itertoolsComplete Guide to Python’s itertools Module

 count(start=0, step=1)

-Creates an infinite arithmetic sequence starting from start
+Creates an infinite arithmetic sequence starting from start with increments of step.

 import itertools